bonprix/vaadin-excel-exporter/README.md

 # vaadin-excel-exporter for Vaadin 8

 vaadin-excel-exporter is a utility add-on for Vaadin 8.
-It is a single point solution providing consistent and configurable support for exporting data of Vaadin Table, Tree Table and Grid in Excel format.
+It is a single point solution providing consistent and configurable support for exporting data of Vaadin in Excel format.

+Grid only works with ListDataProvider, open for pullrequest ideas for other Providers.

 ## Why do we need this addon?